Jon Ryan: 2009 season

-2010
+2010 season

 On October 17, in a game against the Chicago Bears, Ryan was hit by Earl Bennett while trying to make a tackle on Devin Hester's 89-yard punt return for a touchdown.
 Ryan's ribs were injured, but not fractured.

 Ryan played in the final game of the 2010 regular season against the St. Louis Rams and landed a punt on the two-yard line on the fly towards the end of the first quarter.
 Later, in the fourth quarter, he pinned the Rams inside of their own 10-yard line again, this time kicking it down to the seven-yard line.
 His efforts helped the Seahawks secure the final playoff spot remaining in the 2010 NFL season.
 He won NFC Special Teams Player of the Week.
 This marked the first time that a team with a losing record (7–9) has made the NFL playoffs as a Division Champion (NFC West).
 Overall, in the 2010 season, he finished with 78 punts for 3,254 net yards for a 41.72 average.